 Day 5: Alaska + recommended detours

 When we reached Tok we left the Alaska Highway, 100 miles before its official end.
 I really had no interest in Fairbanks for this trip and even though I was curious about Dawson City, I felt like I had had enough touristy things when we did the Golden Circle.
 I was ready for jagged mountains, glaciers, and epic hikes so we headed down to Valdez.

 Valdez is a bit out of the way but you get to drive over the pass and one of my favorite parts of our Alaska road trip was all the passes we went over.

 The mountains were still fully covered in snow so we couldn’t hike at the pass, but in the town of Valdez, we did a short hike to this incredible viewpoint and discovered a free camping area at the base of a glacier.

 Another night we camped right on the water and saw many sea otters playing right in from of the campground.

-From Valdez we drove straight towards Anchorage and if you don’t choose to detour to Valdez or Wrangell-St Elias NP, then you can easily do the drive from the Alaskan border to Anchorage or Fairbanks in one day.
-In fact, one the way out of Alaska, we did Anchorage all the way to Whitehorse in one day, but it was a long day of driving.
+From Valdez, we drove straight towards Anchorage and if you don’t choose to detour to Valdez or Wrangell-St Elias NP, then you can easily do the drive from the Alaskan border to Anchorage or Fairbanks in one day.
+One the way out of Alaska, we did Anchorage to Whitehorse in one day, but it was a long day of driving.

 Just an hour past Glacier View you will arrive in Palmer.
 While the town itself isn’t something to write home about (though it was nice to be back in a lively civilization again), the area just north of it, Hatcher Pass, is something you shouldn’t skip.
 We included our two favorite hikes and an epic campground in Hatcher Pass in our blog 25 Epic Things To Do Near Anchorage.